kyeryoong/cardvisor/README.md

 ### Ver.
 1.4.2 (2022/09/08)
 - All of the card provider's logos were added.
 - Banner was added in *Service1* page bottom to show selected brands.

+### Ver.
+1.4.3 (2022/09/19)
+- Frontend and backend server was deployed using Amazon EC2 and Amazon Route 53.